nabeelomer/Benchmarker/README.md

 # Benchmarker
-Benchmarker is a Linux kernel module that helps you Benchmark pieces of code on Intel x86 and x86-64 CPUs.
+Micro-benchmarking framework kernel module for Linux on Intel x86-64 CPUs

 # Building Benchmarker
 Place the code you want to benchmark in the function `void inline MeasuredFunction();` and then execute the following in a terminal: